 This Ethiopian opal is a true beauty.
-Carefully sculptured into doublesided heart with rare natural brown base, it reveals magnificient fireworks of colour.
-When we purchased the rough we expected to get Honeycomb pattern on translucent brown base, which is rare combination already, but after grinding away its shell we were rewarded with so much more.
-An ultra bright mix of patterns, best described as Mosaic Flagstone with individual patches changing in appearance from full colour to micro Straw Pattern as you rotate the stone.
+I carefully sculptured it into a double-sided heart shaped gem.
+It reveals magnificent fireworks of colour on a rare, natural brown base.
+When I bought the rough, I expected to get a honeycomb pattern, which is rare to have on a darker base already.
+After grinding away its outer skin I was rewarded with so much more.
+A mix of patterns, that includes mosaic flagstone with individual patches changing in appearance from full colour to micro straw pattern as you rotate the stone.
 The Honeycomb structure is still partially visible at the front of the stone and on the whole surface of its back .
-This opal burns with green, red, orange and gold on its front side and doesnt suffer from common Welo opal Issue of diminishing fire intensity on cloudy days, in fact it just explodes with colour while outdoors with most of its colour parches visible all the time.
-This stone has brightest and sharpest colour patterns that we have seen to this day and it is the top of the range category of Welo opal.
-This gem is much brighter in hand due to the fact that we all combine images from both our eyes set at slightly different angles into one, three dimensional view of the world, a trick that makes opal reveal much more colour when compared to camera that has only one lense.
+This opal burns with green, red, orange and gold on its front side.
+It looks great, even on cloudy days.
+It just explodes with a fire while outdoors.
+Most of its colour patches visible at all times.
+This stone has the brightest and sharpest colour that we have seen in Ethiopian opal for some time.
+Much brighter in hand as your brain combines images from both of your eyes into one.
+That makes opal reveal much more colour when compared to a camera with only one lens to create the image.

 1 in stock

-Opal has amorphous structure and its hardness varies between 5 and 6.5 on a Moh’s Scale.
-While wearing opal you should generally avoid, hard knocks, abrasion, immersion in liquids other than water ( household chemicals, oils etc.).
-To clean your opal it’s best to use wet cloth or gently clean it under running water, you should avoid ultrasonic cleaners.
+Opals hardness varies between 5 and 6.5 on a Mohs Scale.
+While wearing opal you should generally avoid impacts, abrasion and immersion in liquids other than water ( household chemicals, oils, etc.).
+To clean your opal, it’s best to use a wet cloth or gently clean it under the running water.
+You should avoid ultrasonic cleaners.